 Recently flew from Baltimore (BWI) to Las Vegas (LAS) via Southwest Airlines for a week of vacation in southern Utah and northern Arizona.
-You bet your ass I wanted to bring a drone along so I'm writing this down before I forget the details.
+You bet your ass I wanted to bring a drone along so I’m writing this down before I forget the details.
+Maybe it will help anyone that has questions about getting on a plane with a drone.
 As usual, this post contains affiliate links.
-If you see something you want to buy, use them - it'll help me out!
+If you see something you want to buy, use them – it’ll help me out!

 What I packed

 Ideally, the old Mavic Pro would have been the drone of choice for travel… great flight times, quick battery charges and it’s so nice and compact it could’ve fit into a really small carryon bag.
 The achilles heel of the Mavic, however, is its image quality.
 Not what I’d consider stellar.
 Couldn’t stomach the thought of traveling to such a scenic area and returning with sub-par 12MP images, so I decided the Phantom 4 Pro was the right tool for the job.

 DJI Phantom 4 Pro with a skin from DecalGirl.com , packed and ready to carry-on.

 - DJI CrystalSky 7.85

 - Sony A7RII w/Grip

 - Misc batteries and cables for other devices

 - Glyph Technologies Atom RAID 1TB USB 3.1 Type-C